-Once the strategic intent is clear and aligned, the organization can move on to specifying clear and measurable goals.
-The use of the Goal - Question - Measure (GQM)4 approach enables an organization to start from the strategic goals on the Balanced Scorecard to identify measures that will show performance against those goals.
+Once the strategic intent is clear and aligned, the organisation can move on to specifying clear and measurable goals.
+The use of the Goal - Question - Measure (GQM)4 approach enables an organisation to start from the strategic goals on the Balanced Scorecard to identify measures that will show performance against those goals.
 This provides the alignment required, but not the detail.

 Specification of measures is a nontrivial activity.
 We can be clear that we wish to measure the budget performance of projects, but what data do we actually need to gather?
 Measurement Constructs5 are an excellent way of defining the detail we need for the measures identified using GQM.

 But they take time to complete.
 Even with a good template and experience, it is worth allowing one month per measure to ensure that the definition is right and the organisation has time to absorb it.

 Measurement Constructs help us with the detail.
 We may be clear on what we're measuring, but it can still be unclear how to measure it.
 When does the week end?
 Is it 5.00pm Friday or 8.59am Monday?
 Do we measure in days or hours?
 These are not difficult things to decide, but there are many and they need to be defined so that the data gathered is coherent across the organisation.